 So, there I was, sitting in my office working my 9-to-5 job in Corporate America.
-I remember looking out of my window and thinking, “I’ve got a pretty good setup here.”
-The job wasn’t my favorite, I wasn’t overly ecstatic about my work – but it was paying the bills, and I had a good title.
+I remember looking out of my window and thinking, “I’ve got a pretty sweet setup here.”
+The job wasn’t my favorite; I wasn’t overly ecstatic about my work – but it was paying the bills, and I had a good title.
 But at that very moment, something changed.

 My boss walked into my office and said, “Alex, we have to talk.”
 I quickly glanced up and gave him my full attention.
 He proceeded to close the door as he walked in and sat down in the chair across from my desk.

-My boss explained to me that a much better position (better title and higher pay) had just become available in the company and that he, and the rest of the leadership team, expected me to take the promotion.
+My boss explained that a much better position (higher salary and better title) had just become available in the company.
+He went on to tell me that the leadership team recommended me for the position.

-Again, I know what you’re thinking, “Alex got a sweet promotion and started living a better life through positive thinking, the end.”
-But, you’re wrong again.
+Again, I know what you’re thinking again, “Alex got a sweet promotion and started living a better life through positive thinking, the end.”
+But, you’re mistaken again.

-You see, the job that my boss was talking about had been offered to me before.
-It was about a year before this situation I was now in.
-At that time, I verbalized my feelings while in a meeting with the leadership team, “That’s the only job in the company I never want to have.”
+You see, the job that my boss was talking about had been offered to me one year prior to this conversation we were having.
+During the prior year’s meeting, I verbalized my feelings while in a meeting with the leadership team, “That’s the only job in the company I never want to have.”
 However, there I was, sitting across from my boss, knowing that I had to accept the offer for the new position.
 (He wasn’t leaving me a choice this time.)

-Before I knew it, I was in the new position full force!
+Within just a few weeks, I had fully stepped into the new job.
 Over the next few months, I learned the job and became very good at it.
 Within six months, I began receiving recognition for my performance.
-I was considered the most successful person to ever hold this title/position.
+I was considered the most successful person ever to hold this title/position in company history.

 I fit all of the Corporate America stereotypes:

 - Monday’s were the worst.